 As a 501(c)3, a Community Foundation does have responsibility to its members and the general public.
 Like minded people, clubs, and businesses all come together to fix market failures and social problems that the public sector can't seem to get done.
-The key difference in a Social Enterprise 501(c)3 and a Community Foundation is that the former is much more philanthropic and relies more on donations and interests from investments than generating revenue from services.
+The key difference in a Social Enterprise 501(c)3 and a Community Foundation is that the latter is much more philanthropic and relies more on donations and interests from investments than generating revenue from services.

 Alys and Brad D. Smith founded The Wing 2 Wing Foundation to support the underserved talent in the heart of Appalachia.